tigerabrodi/react-notes/blazing-fast-javascript.md

 - JS engine need to manage lifecycle of promises
 - `.then` creates a new promise instance, adding to the memory footprint.
 Deeply nested promise chains can lead to a large number of promise instances in memory.
 - Promises are stored in the heap until they are resolved or rejected.

+# Specific problem

+To make something much more performant, you look at the thing you're trying to accomplish.
+Than you really narrow down and ask yourself: What is the fastest and shortest way to do this?

+Optimizing for performance is doing less work before you decide to do more work such as using Performance APIs.